OpenPlanes/Diver-in-Mass/Proposal.md

 under water navigation
 Air-Water wireless communication barrier
 Phased implementation approach
-Due to the constrained timeline of the EK505 class, the scope of this project will only aim to develop a scale proof of concept model, specifically to develop and test a camera tracking algorithm for underwater motion.
+Due to the constrained budget of what was given to us by the state, the scope of this project will only aim to develop a scale proof of concept model, specifically to develop and test a camera tracking algorithm for underwater motion.
 Iterative phases of this project would build a full scale version, implement additional features and solve challenges that would potentially arise from environmental conditions.
 Below is the intended four phases for a fully developed system.
 Our project group will complete as many of these phases as time allows.

 Phase 1 - Scale model, rigid boom and Camera tracking Intended Features: